diwu001/feed-reader-testing/README.md

 # How to run the project

-Open index.html by browser and check the jasmine test results.
+Visit http://diwu001.github.io/projects/feed-reader-testing/index.html to check the jasmine test results.

 Author: Tina D. Wu
 Date: 09 / 17 / 2015